 - Prepare the new bushing.

-- Install the bracket bolt by hand, then fasten the bracket bolt using a ratchet with an 18mm socket.
+- Fasten bracket bolt using a ratchet wrench with an 18mm socket.

 - Torque the bolts to specifications.
 It is recommended to torque the sway bar bushing bolts when the vehicle is lowered, and the wheels are on the ground.
 Repeat the procedure for the bushing on the other side.